elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-an-example-of-a-realworld-application-of-negative-numbers.md

 url: /learn/mathematics/questions/what-is-an-example-of-a-realworld-application-of-negative-numbers
 score: -1.0
 related_article1:
-    id: 162115
+    id: 162110
-    title: How do addition and subtraction differ from multiplication and division in terms of core mathematical operations?
+    title: >-
+        What is the historical context of negative numbers?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-addition-and-subtraction-differ-from-multiplication-and-division-in-terms-of-core-mathematical-operations
+    url: /learn/mathematics/questions/what-is-the-historical-context-of-negative-numbers
 related_article2:
-    id: 162121
+    id: 162108
-    title: How are negative numbers represented, and what is their historical context?
+    title: >-
+        What is the significance of polynomials in advanced algebraic concepts?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-negative-numbers-represented-and-what-is-their-historical-context
+    url: /learn/mathematics/questions/what-is-the-significance-of-polynomials-in-advanced-algebraic-concepts
 related_article3:
-    id: 162113
+    id: 162120
-    title: What is the first step in problem-solving according to the outlined techniques?
+    title: >-
+        Describe the isolation method for finding the value of X in an equation.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-first-step-in-problemsolving-according-to-the-outlined-techniques
+    url: /learn/mathematics/questions/describe-the-isolation-method-for-finding-the-value-of-x-in-an-equation
 related_article4:
+    id: 162123
+    title: >-
+        Provide a real-world example where negative numbers are used.
+    subject: Mathematics
+    url: /learn/mathematics/questions/provide-a-realworld-example-where-negative-numbers-are-used
+related_article5:
     id: 162120
+    title: >-
-    title: Describe the isolation method for finding the value of X in an equation.
+        Describe the isolation method for finding the value of X in an equation.
     subject: Mathematics
     url: /learn/mathematics/questions/describe-the-isolation-method-for-finding-the-value-of-x-in-an-equation
 ---